aumansur/l2-b3-a4-green-nursery-client/README.md

 ## Installation

-To run ForestAtHome locally, follow these steps:
+To run Green nursery locally, follow these steps:

 1. Clone the repository: `git clone https://github.com/aumansur/l2-b3-a4-green-nursery-client.git`
 2. Navigate to the project directory: `cd l2-b3-a4-green-nursery-client`